Royal Inniskilling Fusiliers: Second Boer War

 In October 1899 war broke out between the United Kingdom and the Boer Republics in what is now South Africa.
 The 1st Battalion landed at Durban, where they became part of the 5th (Irish) Brigade.
 The battalion was involved in a series of military reverses at the hands of the Boers, which became known as the "Black Week", culminating in defeat at the Battle of Colenso.

 The unit subsequently took part in the Tugela Campaign before helping relieve Ladysmith in early 1900.
 The regiment lent its name to "Inniskilling Hill", which was taken by the 5th brigade on 24/25 February 1900.
+The war ended with the Treaty of Vereeniging in June 1902, and the 1st Battalion stayed in South Africa until January 1903, when 434 officers and men left Cape Town for home.

 The 2nd Battalion arrived in South Africa from India only in the late stages of the war and saw little action.

 Following the war in South Africa, the system of rotating battalions between home and foreign stations resumed as follows:

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve.
-There were no Territorial units in Ireland; the three militia battalions were reorganised with the 4th (Royal Tyrone Militia) becoming the 3rd (Reserve) Bn, the 3rd (Fermanagh Light Infantry) becoming the 4th (Extra Reserve) Bn, and the 5th (Donegal Militia) being disbanded.
+There were no Territorial units in Ireland; the three militia battalions were reorganised with the 4th (Royal Tyrone Militia) becoming the 3rd (Reserve) Bn, the 3rd (Fermanagh Militia) becoming the 4th (Extra Reserve) Bn, and the 5th (Donegal Militia) being disbanded.